-The objective of creating business integrations is to create more productive services, which in turn provide greater customer outcomes.
+The objective of creating system integrations is to create more productive services, which in turn provide greater customer outcomes.
 It’s a simple combination, but the tools and methods of getting it right are swimming in an ocean of complexity.
+(Download a free tool for calculating total cost of integration ownership at the end of the page)

 Common metrics that don’t help